Web Components Tooltip

 Tooltip target

-To attach a tooltip to the desired element, use the anchor property on the <igc-tooltip> element.
-This property accepts either an element ID or a direct reference to an element.
-When using an ID reference, simply set the anchor property to the ID of the target element.
+To attach a tooltip to the desired element, use the anchor property of the IgcTooltipComponent and set it to the ID of the target element.

 <igc-button id="target-button">Hover me</igc-button>